Dominic Smith Player Props: Nationals vs. Rockies

 Dominic Smith At The Plate

-- Among qualified hitters in MLB play, he ranks 41st in batting average, 56th in on-base percentage, and 134th in slugging.
+- Among the qualified hitters in MLB, he ranks 50th in batting average, 58th in on-base percentage, and 136th in slugging.

+- Smith has an RBI in 20 of 95 games this year, with multiple RBI in seven of them.

-- He has scored in 34 of 94 games this year, and more than once 3 times.
+- He has scored in 34 games this year (35.8%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.